danielconde/qmailcheck/README.md

 == ADDING another IP ==

-1 - Enter the key "IP:0" in / root/monitor/servers.txt at the very end. ie -> "127.0.0.1:0"
+1 - Enter the key "IP:0" in /root/monitor/servers.txt at the very end, one per line. ie -> "127.0.0.1:0"

 2 - Insert the RSA key on the target server to which the monitor connects directly via ssh.
 To do this copy the contents of id_rsa.pub where monitormail.sh is installed and add it at the end of the file /root/.ssh/authorized_keys on the remote mailserver we want to monitor.
 Create .ssh directory and authorized_keys file if does not exist.
 Google it about creating the id_rsa.pub file on your server.

 CAUTION!
 There can be no spaces or gaps by copying and pasting the content, otherwise it will not allow direct ssh access to the server.

 2 - If you are using Plesk Control Panel, check out the version.
-Plesk 8.2 and below must be added as exception in the next step.
+Plesk 8.2 and below must be added as exception in the next step because the binary mailqueuemng does not work.

 2.1 -> If you have plesk 8.0 or 8.2, you must enter the IP in monitormail.sh and install qmHandle

-As the binary mailqueuemng does not work on plesk 8.2 and below, we must introduce this exception in LINE 35 -> "OR" + line = IP.
+We must introduce this exception in LINE 35 -> "OR" + line = IP.
 Here's an example:

 .... | | [ "$ Line" = "127.0.0.1" ], then